 Zhaleh Heydari; Mohammad Ali Mardani; Akbar Biglarian; Maryam Shokrpour; Gholamreza Aminian

-Background: Quality of life is a multidimensional concept that includes physical, mental, emotional, and social functions.
-Lumbar pain during pregnancy can reduce the quality of ...
+Background: Quality of life (QOL) is a multidimensional concept encompassing physical, mental, emotional, and social functions.
+Lumbar pain (LP) experienced during pregnancy can ...